PCOS: From symptoms to self-advocacy. Get the handbook

 Still have lingering confusion about how to confirm ovulation?
 The next section will put it all together for you!

-There are really only two ways to confirm ovulation.
-The first is having a follicular scan to see that the mature follicle actually ruptured (released an egg).
+• First, having a follicular scan to see that the mature follicle actually ruptured (released an egg).

 In most cases, only one egg is released each time you ovulate.
 But there are some exceptions to this.